brightzheng100/platform-automation-pipelines/README.md

 This pipeline is a generic one by which you can install any PCF product by providing respective `*-vars.yml` file.

-The jobs involved in this pipeline include:
-1. upload-and-stage-product
-2. upload-stemcell
-3. generate-product-config
-4. configure-product
-5. apply-product-changes
-6. export-installation

 As an example, below is to install PAS so we define it as `install-product-pas` and set it up by providing `vars-install-product-pas.yml`.
 ```
 $ fly -t local set-pipeline -p install-product-pas \